Foundations of Social Epidemiology

 - Mon 06/13/2022 - Fri 07/01/2022

 340.601, 340.721, or 340.751 or equivalent.
 Students must complete Introduction to Online Learning prior to enrolling in this course.
 Students must have some background in social science theory and methods.
 Students who have not had college level social science (sociology, psychology, anthropology) should consult with the course director before signing up for this course.

-Students learn to apply social epidemiologic concepts, introduced through weekly online lectures and readings, and the use of discussions and case studies.
-Prepares students to understand and appreciate the contribution of social factors to disease etiology, course and the distribution of states of health in populations.
-After reviewing the conceptual and theoretical underpinnings of social epidemiology from an historical perspective, we focus on the scientific findings in the field from the 1970's until today.
-The influence of social context on behavior is well known, and forms the backbone for most health promotion interventions; we focus initially on how the social environment influences behavior, by shaping norms, reinforcing social control, providing environmental opportunity, and coping strategies.
+Presents applications of social epidemiologic concepts, introduced through weekly online lectures and readings, and the use of discussions and case studies.
+Prepares students to understand and appreciate the contribution of social factors to disease etiology, course, and the distribution of states of health in populations.
+Reviews the conceptual and theoretical underpinnings of social epidemiology from an historical perspective.
+Focuses on the scientific findings in the field from the 1970's until today; the influence of social context on behavior is well known and forms the backbone for most health promotion interventions.
+Delineates how the social environment influences behavior by shaping norms, reinforcing social control, providing environmental opportunity, and coping strategies.

 - Learning Objectives: